COVID-19: Olugbo distributes free foodstuffs to his people

 Continuing, the Chancellor of Olusegun Agagu University of Science and Technology, Okitipupa said ” there is the need for everyone to strictly adhere to social distancing and other necessary precautions in place” .

-“These precautions include ; washing our hands regularly with soap and water ; the use of alcohol-based hand sanitizer and the use of no-touch distancing as it is crucial to reducing the spread of coronavirus” , he advised.
+“These precautions include ; washing our hands regularly with soap and water ; the use of alcohol-based hand sanitizer and the use of ‘no-touch’ social distancing as it is crucial to reducing the spread of coronavirus” , he advised.

 Oba Akinruntan also urged his people with symptoms such as dry cough, sore throat, fever, body ache, diarrhea, constant sneezing and difficult in breathing to report immediately to the necessary authority.